Dustin Poirier Wife: Is The Diamond Still With Jolie Poirier?

 The answer is yes!
 Dustin Poirier is still with his wife Jolie Poirier and the couple have been together for over 15 years having met when they were teenagers.
 They met in high school and dated from 2003.

-The dynamic duo eventually got married in 2009 when Dustin was just 20 and welcomed their first child seven years late.
+The dynamic duo eventually got married in 2009 when Dustin was just 20 and welcomed their first child seven years later.
 Their daughter Noelle Poirier was born in 2016.

-RELATED: When Is UFC 291?
-Dustin Poirier vs Justin Gaethje Date, US Start Time & Full Fight Card

 Jolie is a self-made Instagram model and influencer, while also being a philanthropist and entrepreneur.
 The 34-year-old is the co-founder of the couple’s non-profit charity The Good Fight Foundation where she looks after the business side of the organization.